Ginori 1735

 Techniques Behind Richard Ginori Dinnerware

-To create every collection of Richard Ginori dinnerware, the artisans use unique decorative techniques.
+To create every collection of Richard Ginori plates, the artisans use unique decorative techniques.
 It's because of these special methods that these Italian porcelain plates aren’t just used for dining, they're also valued as unique design elements:

-- The more modern technique of decalcomania lets artisans create highly detailed designs.
+• The more modern technique of decalcomania lets artisans create highly detailed designs.
 The image is first made on paper and then transferred onto the porcelain.

-- Additionally, Richard Ginori Italian china often uses an old enameling technique.
+• Additionally, Richard Ginori Italian china often uses an old enameling technique.
 For example, in the Oriente Italiano collection (one of the most classic pieces, produced since the 18th century), they use bright contrasting colors like cobalt blue, emerald green, and deep magenta.
 These colored enamels are applied in layers to create a rich, deep color that stays vibrant over time.
 This technique also helps protect the piece from fading.

-The Design of Richard Ginori Dishes
+The Traditional Design of Richard Ginori 1735

 Richard Ginori Tableware Offers from MDMAISON